 - The Cook Islands: the tattoo designs of the Cook Islands were spread over the entire body.
 Each tribe had its own tattoo sign.

 - French Polynesia (Tahiti): traditionally, only people of a high social ranking had tattoos.
 Tahitian tattoos covered the whole body, except the face.
 Women as well as men were tattooed.
 The women were tattooed at a very young age.
-Later they are tattooed again when they reach sexual maturity.
+Later they are tattooed again when they reach maturity.
 When they desired a man, they would show their tattoos by lifting their skirts.

 - The Marquesa Islands: a group of islands in French Polynesia with a deeply rooted tattoo tradition.
 The people of the Marquesa islands were the most heavily tattooed of all the Polynesian tribes.